StackVista/stackstate-docs/setup/agent/docker.md

     docker.io/stackstate/stackstate-agent-2:latest
 ```

-### Docker-Swarm mode
+### Docker compose

-{% hint style="warning" %}
-**Limitation of Docker-Swarm mode**

-Some specific features are not supported in Docker-Swarm mode.
-This limitation prevents StackState Agent from collecting relations between containers, processes and other resources while in Docker-Swarm mode.
-{% endhint %}

-To run the StackState Agent in Docker-Swarm mode, use a docker-compose setup:
+To run the StackState Agent with Docker compose:

 1. Add the following configuration to the compose file on each node where the Agent will run:
 ```